fmager/real-time/m0_introduction/README.md

 If you have previously done level 2, you should be ok.

 ### Level 4
 At this level everything expected at level 3 is expected, as well as you doing most or all of the exercises.
-This is mostly for people doing a course version or who REALLY want to learn.
+This is mostly for people doing a course version or who REALLY want to learn all the guide has to offer.